-You can prevent this type of destructive editing by grouping the components of the shape.
+You can prevent this type of editing by grouping the components of the object.
 Simply drag a selection around the entire object and choose Modify>Group.
-When a standard object is grouped, you see only the group bounding box when you select the object on the Stage.
-(The bounding box marks the outermost boundaries of the shape.)
+When a standard object is grouped, you see only the group bounding box (the blue border) when you select the object on the Stage.